Friedjof/LumiESP/README.md

 ```

 ### 3. Configure the Project
-Before using the LumiESP project, ensure that the following key settings in the `config/config.h` file are correctly configured:
+Before using LumiESP, ensure the following key settings in `config/config.h` are properly configured:

 #### WiFi Configuration
 - `WIFI_SSID`: Your WiFi network name.